Aliases for PAX5 Gene

 GeneCards Summary for PAX5 Gene

 PAX5 (Paired Box 5) is a Protein Coding gene.
-Diseases associated with PAX5 include precursor b-cell acute lymphoblastic leukemia and leukemia, acute lymphoblastic 3.
-Among its related pathways are Wnt / Hedgehog / Notch and Transcriptional misregulation in cancer.
+Diseases associated with PAX5 include Leukemia, Acute Lymphoblastic 3 and Leukemia, Acute Lymphoblastic.
+Among its related pathways are C-MYB transcription factor network and NF-kappaB Signaling.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcriptional activator activity, RNA polymerase II core promoter proximal region sequence-specific binding.
-An important paralog of this gene is PAX4.
+An important paralog of this gene is PAX2.

 UniProtKB/Swiss-Prot for PAX5 Gene

 May play an important role in B-cell differentiation as well as neural development and spermatogenesis.
 Involved in the regulation of the CD19 gene, a B-lymphoid-specific target gene.